Important People are listed below. Please contact the proper person if you have any questions about the following items:

-GRADUATION INFORMATION
+GRADUATION INFORMATION FOR 2026

-Mandatory Practice will be at 10am at McKenzie Stadium on June 5th.
+Mandatory Practice will be at 10am at McKenzie Stadium on June 4th.

 Each graduate needs a cap and gown!
 See below for ordering information

-Students are to meet at Legacy High School at 4pm on June 5th to take the graduation bus to the ceremony.
+Students are to meet at Legacy High School at 3:45pm on June 4th to take the graduation bus to the ceremony.
 Students then take the bus back to Legacy where they can meet their families.
 Parking is available at Legacy High School or at the Evergreen District Office located just North of Legacy.
 Click here for a map of parking for after graduation

 In order to receive tickets, students must: